tdhelixx/alexandria-dental-health-site/src/services/about-dental-implants.md

 ### Understanding Dental Implants

 Dental implants are an advanced treatment option for replacing missing teeth.
-Here’s a breakdown of the process and benefits of implants:
+Here's a breakdown of the process and benefits of implants:

 #### What Are Dental Implants?